perfectsense/brightspot-styleguide/example/styleguide/README.md

 ### Rules

-- Number or count can be exact (`3`) or a random number within a range (`[ 1, 5 ]`).
+- Number argument can be exact (`3`) or a random number within a range (`[ 1, 5 ]`).
 - All arguments are optional.
 - Parentheses can be omitted when there are no arguments (e.g. `{{words}}`